Tyler-OBrien/Action-Delay-API/scripts/readme.md

 Collection of Scripts used to glue everything together

 Action-Delay-API-Durable-Object-Proxy is a auth required Durable Object HTTP Request Proxy.
 We generate one DO per location.
 The idea is to have some colo-affinity for things like checking if cache clearing worked.
-It's currently only used by the Purge Cache Job.
+It was used by the Purge Cache Job.

 You just need to define the secret `APIKEY` to be passed in a header, then the path is used as a Durable Object Name (ex I use locations), and the `url` query param is set for the URL you want to use.